Database Overview

 Supported Custom Formats

-See Legacy Database Formats for details on setting up custom databases.
+See Legacy Database Formats for setup details.

 Creating Your Own Database